sjufan84/antigravity_fun/NEBULA_RELAY.md

 ### 🎮 Interactivity
 - What if you could draw constellation lines manually?
 - What if stars had different types (ideas, tasks, notes, links)?
+(Done!)
 - What if you could create portals between distant stars?
 - What if gravity pulled related stars closer?